 Guests after pomp won’t have to look much further than the utterly opulent Rajmahal Palace.
-The recently opened property is already a fast favourite amongst Rajasthani travellers after a royal touch, given its lovely gardens, marble staircase, and small clutch of luxurious suites.
+The sumptuous property is a firm favorite amongst Rajasthani travellers after a royal touch, given its lovely gardens, marble staircase, and small clutch of luxurious suites.

 Eco Hotels in India

-Care about your carbon-footprint?
-Delhi’s high-end ITC Maurya has the distinction of being the first LEED Platinum certified hotel in an existing building, meaning that alongside five-star touches like butler service and a cushy spa are environmentally friendly add-ons.
+Care about your carbon footprint?
+Delhi’s high-end ITC Maurya has the distinction of being the first LEED Platinum certified hotel in an existing building, meaning that alongside five-star touches like butler service and a luxurious spa are environmentally friendly add-ons.

 Housed in traditional, 150 year-old mansions restored by specialised local craftsmen, Kerala’s Coconut Lagoon devotes a quarter of its land to rice cultivation, while local forests are protected in “sacred groves” and waterways are made for meditative canoeing expeditions.